TeamSport Go Karting

-TeamSport is an indoor go karting company operating 37 racing circuits across the United Kingdom.
+TeamSport is an indoor go karting company operating racing circuits across the United Kingdom.
 It was founded in 1992, opening its first track in Guildford, and is now the UK's largest indoor go karting company.

+As of present, TeamSport operates 38 tracks in the UK, and some in Europe.
+The majority of its tracks feature lithium battery-powered electric karts, while others feature conventional 200cc petrol karts, each capable of reaching speeds of up to 45mph.
+TeamSport plans to fully upgrade all of its circuits to feature electric karts by the end of the decade.

-In October 2017, TeamSport was acquired by Duke Street Capital, a british private equity firm.
+In October 2017, TeamSport was acquired by Duke Street Capital, a British private equity firm.